 Welcome to Go Wander, Beehappy!
 I’m glad you’re here.
 First an introduction.

 Let me step back a little.
-My name is Diana and I am a life-long immigrant.
+My name is Diana and I am a life-long immigrant and an expat mombie.
 I am a Belorussian-Jewish-Israeli-Canadian resident of California.
 If that sounds like a mouthful that’s because it is.
-I moved to Silicon Valley in California with my husband and first child in the summer of 2015 from Toronto, Canada.
+I moved to Silicon Valley in California with my husband and first child, Lulu, in the summer of 2015 from Toronto, Canada.
 A place that I have called my home for almost 20 years.
 My family immigrated to Canada from Israel where we lived for 7 years, in a beach town called Hadera.
 I have very fond memories of growing up in Israel and still have a lot of extended family there.
 We immigrated to Israel from Minsk, Belarus.
 I have very few memories of Belarus itself.
 I was 6 when we left, I almost finished first grade there.
 Most of my memories are of family and friends, not really of the place.

 Having lived in so many places and being so many things, sometimes I feel like an outsider.
 I am not from any one place.
 The place where I was born is not the place I call home.
 The country where I was born, USSR, no longer exists.
 Often times when people ask the seemingly simple “Where are you from?”
 I am rendered speechless.
 In that moment I am evaluating whether the appropriate move is to answer with a simple “Toronto” or whether my relationship with that person warrants unloading my entire life story on them.